thinkpad20/kirei/README.md

 assert intro1 == intro2;
 ```

 And that's about it.
-Of course, future syntax will be introduced for type signatures, more syntactic sugar, and a bit more.
+Of course, future syntax will be introduced for more syntactic sugar (like `where` clauses), typedefs, type classes, and a bit more.
 But that's close to everything.

 ### Current status and usage

 Right now we really don't do very much.
-We have a tiny "standard library" with a few curried arithmetical and logical functions (+, -, <, or, etc).
+We have a tiny "standard library" with a few curried arithmetical and logical functions (+, -, <, or, etc) and a `prelude` module (though we don't have a module system yet...) with some list operations.
 We're compiling to JavaScript, which is nothing new but offers many advantages like relative ease of code generation and many use cases (pure languages compiled to JavaScript have been done, but tend to produce code which is difficult to read, often for the reasons above).
 There is still a vast amount to do, but at the least, we can write a factorial function which runs (with some supporting standard functions defined, that is).
 And of course, other functions can be written as well :).

 The Kirei compiler is written in Haskell and requires a Haskell platform (google that if you don't have it -- but I'm guessing you do).
 To set up Kirei, download the source and compile it as follows: